Castleton, Vermont

 Castleton is a town in Rutland County, Vermont, United States.
 Castleton is about 15 mi to the west of Rutland, the county's seat and most populous city, and about 7 mi east of the New York/Vermont state border.
 The town had a population of 4,458 at the 2020 census.
-Castleton University is located there, with roots dating to 1787.
+A campus of Vermont State University is located there, with roots dating to 1787.